panzi/verify-ehc/README.md

 A simple Python script to decode and verify an European Health Certificate QR-code.

-Note that the expiration date read from the EHC doesn't seem to be the propper expiration date of tests or vaccinations as defined by EU or local law.
+Note that the expiration date read from the EHC doesn't seem to be the proper expiration date of tests or vaccinations as defined by EU or local law.
 In all examples I saw it is much longer.
-Therefore you need to implement your own logic with the rules defined by your government to get propper expirations dates.
+Therefore you need to implement your own logic with the rules defined by your government to get proper expirations dates.

 Here in Austria the rules as of writing (2021-06-26) are as follows (Source:
 [gesundheit.gv.at](https://www.gesundheit.gv.at/service/gruener-pass/inhalt#heading_Was_bekomme_ich_ein_Impfzertifikat_und_wie_lange_gilt_es_)):